-What does Home Staging do to help you sell your home or condo?
+How does Home Staging add value to a home or condo?

 I am often asked this question by people getting ready to sell their home as they move to the next stage of their lives.
 In some cases, the homeowner has spent years or even decades in their home and during that time, created so many happy memories with family and friends.
 The memories include holidays, birthdays, time with parents, children or grandchildren, late nights or early mornings working on projects.
 There may have been events in the neighbourhood, the community, the extended family – all of whom were invited to congregate to connect, interact, celebrate or even stay over for an extended time as they pass through and need a place to sleep.